 However, one small wonder that I do always carry with me, is my smartphone.
 I carry an iPhone 6, so the camera on that phone is already pretty decent.
 Before anyone is screaming murder, I mean pretty decent, compared to what a smartphone camera could do say, 5 years ago.
 And the software that comes with these smartphones now a days is pretty ok too!
 But that’s just about it.
 It is pretty ok.
 For standard snapshot use.
 No more, no less.
 But being a photographer, I want more.
 I need more!
 I need more power, more control.

 So out comes the AppStore, and into the camera apps that allow manual settings we dive.
 And I sure did dive into a lot of them!
 Still do btw.
 If I come across a new camera app, I most of the time give it a try.
 But up till now nothing has been able to change my mind about ProCamera.

 Now, I take different types of pictures.
 The first are of the type “snapshots”.
 That is of a price tag in a shop, which I want to remember, or one of the kids that is making funny faces, and I want to make a quick snapshot of it.
 They are also important pictures, very important even, but “capturing the moment” is more important there than “capturing the light”.
-The second type of pictures that I make are of the type “imagery”, or whatever you want to call it 😉 They are the pictures that I make to put on 500px, or Instagram, or that I hope to get sold via Shutterstock or Fotolia.
+The second type of pictures that I make are of the type “imagery”, or whatever you want to call it They are the pictures that I make to put on 500px, or Instagram, or that I am selling via Shutterstock or Fotolia.
 These are the pictures for which I take a little bit more time to take them.
-So I don’t really care about what setting is where, and is faster located if it would be under my left pinkie instead of under my right thumb.
+So I don’t really care about what setting is where, and is easier and faster to use if it would be under my left pinkie instead of under my right thumb.
 For these pictures, I care about the results.

 For these pictures, I use 3 apps: